gentallman/pilot_credit_card_strategy_insights/README.md

 - Utilized Power BI's selection and bookmark features to create a customized slicer panel for enhanced user interaction.
 - Applied Power Query Editor features such as group by, customized columns, and pivot columns for data transformation.
 - Designed visually appealing dashboards using different color schemes and customized backgrounds.
-- Developed the Income Utilization and Table View sections to enhance data visibility and analysis.
+- Developed the Customer Segments and Table View sections to enhance data visibility and analysis.

 ## Customer Segments